zsteinkamp/steinkamp.us/pages/posts/2013-05-05-ohlone-steep-training.md

 layout: post
 title: Ohlone Steep Training
 date: '2013-05-05 22:09:34'
-categories: post post
-entry:
-  id: 921
-  source: post
-  data:
-    excerpt:
+excerpt: |
   It's two weeks until O50K, and my training plan calls for shorter runs to taper to the event.
 Today I chose to start from Ohlone and run up and over Mission Peak then over to the bench at Mt.
 Allison.
 It was a total of 9.1 miles with a 2520 foot climb.
 I saw two snakes and got my favorite view of my favorite peak.
-    title: Ohlone Steep Training
-  created_at: '2013-05-05 22:20:51'
-  updated_at: '2013-05-05 22:20:51'
-  pub_date: '2013-05-05 22:09:34'
-  disabled: 0
+tags:
+- Mission Peak
+- Running
+- Outdoors
 ---

 It's two weeks until O50K, and my training plan calls for shorter runs to taper to the event.
 Today I chose to start from Ohlone and run up and over Mission Peak then over to the bench at Mt.
 Allison.
 It was a total of 9.1 miles with a 2520 foot climb.